vbotka/ansible-freebsd-mysql/README.md

 shell> ansible-playbook mysql.yml
 ```

-To reconfigure any parameter it's sufficient to select particular tasks by tags when the server is
+When the server is running it's sufficient to select particular tasks
-running.
-The role should be idempotent.
-It's possible to repeatedly run the whole role if necessary.
+by tags to reconfigure any parameter.
+The role should be
+idempotent.
+It's possible to repeatedly run the whole role if
+necessary.

 ## Troubleshooting